corenting/ED-API/README.md

-# ED-API
+# 🌌 ED-API

-An API for Elite:Dangerous, used mainly by [EDCompanion](https://github.com/corenting/edcompanion).
+The backend API for [EDCompanion](https://github.com/corenting/edcompanion).

+Handle tasks like autocomplete endpoints, proxying calls to external APIs etc.

 ## Setup

+What is needed:
-You need an Inara API key for the community goals endpoint, and a FCM server key if you want to send community goals update as FCM push messages.
+- An [Inara API key](https://inara.cz/elite/inara-api/) for the community goals endpoint
+- An FCM server key if you want tosend community goals update as FCM push messages

 See `config.py` for all the setting setup.
 The app use `environs` to load env variables.